RVCA: Culture

+streetwear, extending RVCA into the higher-end contemporary fashion market.

 RVCA Training Center

-Because of its Brazilian Jiu Jitsu and MMA focus, RVCA founder Pat Tenore (who holds a black belt in Brazilian Jiu Jitsu) built a BJJ/MMA gym known as The RVCA Training Center.
-The training facility was located at RVCA HQ Costa Mesa, California and the Head Coach was Jason Parillo.
+Because of its Brazilian jiu-jitsu and MMA focus, RVCA founder Pat Tenore (who holds a black belt in Brazilian jiu-jitsu) built a BJJ/MMA gym known as The RVCA Training Center.
+The training facility was located at RVCA HQ Costa Mesa, California, and the Head Coach was Jason Parillo.
 The training center closed in September 2023.

+The VA Sport Training Center opened in 2009 to support B.J.
+Penn’s training camp for his UFC 101 title defense.